michael-spengler/fastro/docs/deployment.md

     curl -O https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-315.0.0-linux-x86_64.tar.gz
     ```

-- Extract the contents of the file to any location on your file system.
-If you would like to replace an existing installation, remove the existing google-cloud-sdk directory and extract the archive to the same location
+- Extract the contents of the file to any location on your file system
     ```
     tar xvzf google-cloud-sdk-315.0.0-linux-x86_64.tar.gz
     ```